Local, state, and federal laws

 - Defects would cause a reasonable person to consider the premises unfit, unsanitary, unhealthy or unsafe, but tenant need not establish that the premises are uninhabitable.
 Pole Realty co. v.
 Sorrells, 84 Ill.App.2d 178, 417 N.E.2d 1297, 49.Ill.Dec.
 283 (1981).

 Measure of damages

 - "percentage reduction in use" method.
-The rent claimed due by the lessor is set off by the percentage of reduction in use of the premises by the tenant over the period of time the defect existed; and
+The rent claimed due by the lessor is set off by the percentage of reduction in the use of the premises by the tenant over the period the defect existed; and

 The court may consider the agreed monthly rent as the fair rental value.
 The lessor and/or the tenant may testify as to his or her opinion of the value of the premises in their defective condition, but expert opinion is advisable.
 The court should consider the severity of the breach, the duration of the breach, and the effectiveness of the lessor’s attempts to correct defects in determining the amount of rent abatement.

-If tenant’s damages exceed the amount of rent due, the tenant has a complete defense and is entitled to a judgment for the amount in excess of the rent owed.
-If rent is still due to lessor after appropriate abatement due to breach of the warranty of habitability, the tenant is entitled to a set off, but the lessor may still gain possession of the premises.
+If tenant’s damages exceed the amount of rent due, the tenant has a complete defense and is entitled to a judgment for the amount more than the rent owed.
+If rent is still due to the lessor after appropriate reduction due to a breach of the warranty of habitability, the tenant is entitled to a set-off, but the lessor may still gain possession of the premises.